The Palladian Style in Country Architecture

 How to apply Palladianism to your cottage

-7. Plant southern shrubs, use clay vases.
+7. Plant southern shrubs and use clay urns.

 8. Request a facade design from us.